sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 - `src/hooks.client.js` — your app's client hooks
 - `src/hooks.js` — your app's hooks that run on both the client and server

-Code in the client and server modules will run when the application starts up, making them useful for initializing database clients and so on.
+Code in these modules will run when the application starts up, making them useful for initializing database clients and so on.

 > You can configure the location of these files with [`config.kit.files.hooks`](configuration#files).